DemocracyEarth/community./README.md

-# The Democracy Earth Ahmbassadors Program
+# The Democracy Earth Ambassadors Program

 Index to this repo: